nualagr/dargan-health-foods/TESTING.md

 The order numbers on each row have been rendered in the same blue hue as other text links within the site.
 This alerts the user to the fact that these numbers operate a links.
-By clicking on them, the user is brought to the Order Confirmation page for that order.
+By clicking on them, the user is brought to the 'Order Confirmation' page for that order.

 ![alt text](documentation/readme-images/tested-user-stories-screenshots/screenshot-past-order-confirmation-toast-mobile-device.png "Screenshot of the Past Order Confirmation toast on a mobile device.")